nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/backup/application.md

     - name: glpi                             # Mandatory, String.
 Name of the Application
       type: docker                           # Mandatory. choice=docker|kube.
 Container engine type
       container: glpi                        # Mandatory.
 String.
 Name of the container to backup.
+      excludes: []                           # Optional, List of String.  paths to exclude.
+Relative to the backup directory temp structure
       path:                                  # Mandatory*.
 List of String.
 Mandatory to backup files.
 Path within the container to
                                              #                                                        backup
         - /var/www/html/config